 - WT will foster a culture of well-being by exploring, developing, and enhancing a program that promotes moral life, student wellness, and equity and inclusion.

-- WT will utilize the natural environment of the Lower School North Campus to enrich the learning experience for students and differentiate the program; the school will also further the educational collaboration between the City and North Hills Campus Lower Schools to broaden the educational and social opportunities for the students on each campus.
+- WT will utilize the natural environment of the Lower School North Campus to enrich the learning experience for students and differentiate the program; the school will also further the educational collaboration between the City and North Campus Lower Schools to broaden the educational and social opportunities for the students on each campus.